Klok100/Automatic-Guitar-Tuner/Ethan-Lab-Notebook.md

 - Finished physical assembly
 - ![phys](https://github.com/user-attachments/assets/8d750beb-f023-4528-a9ed-323dc0a35de0)
 - Performed RVs for the remaining subsystems
-- Nathan has a roadblock in FFT accuracy
+- Nathan has a roadblock in FFT
+- Performed verifications on all subsystems as possible
 # Week 15, 4/28
 - Created [Mock Presentation Slides](https://docs.google.com/presentation/d/1YZ9aDIgzMchjUdUq0ANk6EUFnHSx6i4nLlUX_31I9No/edit?usp=sharing)
 - Nathan Solves FFT roadblock, processing subystem is fully functional on the dev board